DevExpress-Examples/map-for-winforms-azure-geocoding/readme.md

 > **NOTE:** You need a [key](https://learn.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app#get-the-subscription-key-for-your-account) to use Azure Maps services in your application.

 `TextEdit` elements specify a geographical point (GeoPoint.Longitude and GeoPoint.Latitude).
-The “Request Location Information” button initiates the geocoding request.
+The “Search for Location” button initiates the geocoding request.
 It obtains the point information and passes it to the [RequestLocationInformation](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.AzureGeocodeDataProvider.RequestLocationInformation.overloads?v=24.2) method.

 Results contain an address (LocationInformation.Address) and exact coordinates (LocationInformation.Location), shown in the `MemoEdit` element.